-Stand Up Paddle boarding is becoming mainstream and a very popular summer activity.
-There is a draw for adventure like the stories of Huckleberry Finn on his raft seeking one adventure after the next.
+Stand Up Paddleboarding is becoming a mainstream and very popular summer activity.
+There is a draw for an adventure like the stories of Huckleberry Finn on his raft seeking one adventure after the next.
 The world also looks different when exploring on the water.
 This summer try exploring new places or from a new angle and check out one of these 8 Places to Stand Up Paddle Board near Calgary.

 Join the Born to be Adventurous Mamas YYC group to connect with other adventuring mamas!

 - If you have never paddled any sort of boat before then think about taking a lesson or paddle some of the smaller and warmer lakes like Quarry Lake, Chestermere Lake, Two Jack Lake, and Johnston Lake.

 - Check the wind report before going on the water.
 Winds of 15 km/h or more can make it very difficult to paddle and some of the lakes are extremely cold.

 - Always pack along a life jacket and have a whistle attached to your lifeboat!